 The within-laboratory specimen handling reproducibility of Abbott RealTime IDH1 was evaluated using two operators.
 Each operator tested a 10-member panel containing three mutation positive (R132C, R132H and R132S) AML blood specimens and AML bone marrow aspirate specimens, in addition to two mutation positive (R132L and R132G) contrived blood specimens and contrived bone marrow aspirate specimens.
 The contrived specimens were prepared from normal blood or bone marrow spiked with IDH1 mutation positive cell line targeting 6% mutation level.
-Each operator tested the panel using the same lots of Abbott RealTime IDH1 Amplification Reagent Kit and Abbott RealTime IDH1 Control Kit and unique lots of Abbott mSample Preparation System{DNA}.
+Each operator tested the panel using the same lots of Abbott RealTime IDH1 Amplification Reagent Kit and Abbott RealTime IDH1 Control Kit and unique lots of Abbott mSample Preparation System{DMA}.
 Each operator performed 1 run per day over a total of 5 days.
 A run consisted of sample preparation and PCR.
-Two replicates of each control was tested in each run, for a total of 10 replicates per control (5 replicates per operator).
+Two replicates of each panel member were tested in each run, for a total of 20 replicates per panel member (10 replicates per operator).
+One replicate of each control was tested in each run, for a total of 10 replicates per control (5 replicates per operator).
 Testing was conducted using two m2000rt instruments.
-Each Abbott mSample Preparation System{DNA} lot was assigned to its own instrument.
+Each Abbott mSample Preparation System{DMA} lot was assigned to its own instrument.

 In the within-laboratory specimen handling reproducibility, all IDH1 mutation positive panel members were reported as "Mutation Detected" with 100% (10/10) agreement for each panel member by operator, and an overall agreement of 100% (20/20) for each panel member.
 The mean and SD of dCN values and the within-run, between-run and between-operator variability are shown in Table 11.
-The mean and SD of IC CN values and the between-run and between-operator variability for Positive Controls as well as the mean and SD of mutant CN values and the between-run and between-operator variability for Positive Controls are shown in Table 12.
+The mean and SD of IC CN values and the between-run and between-operator variability for Positive and Negative Controls as well as the mean and SD of mutant CN values and the between-run and between-operator variability for Positive Controls are shown in Table 12.